NiditaVi69/blongthebubble-dist/README.md

-# blongthebubble-dist
+# blongthebubble distributions

-blongthebubble coding-agent harness — prebuilt Windows binaries
+Prebuilt Windows binaries of the blongthebubble coding-agent harness.